BYU-Aeronautics-Club/BYUAeronauticsClub.github.io/_pages/fundamentals/aerodynamics/performance.md

 To produce yaw stability, you only need sufficient horizontal stabilizer area.
 Doing so will prevent what is termed as *sideslip*, which is a yaw angle created by a disturbance of some kind.
 In most cases, the vertical tail size is determined by the amount of rudder control you need rather than a stability parameter.

 You can measure the lateral stability of your UAV using *stability derivatives*.
 These can be calculated using a program such as XFLR5.
-For yaw, you want the derivative C<sub>n,&#x03B2;</sub> to least be greater than 0, but around 0.06-0.15 is a good range to be in.
+For yaw, you want the derivative C<sub>n,&#x03B2;</sub> to at least be greater than 0, but around 0.06-0.15 is a good range to be in.
 For roll, you actually want a negative value of the derivate C<sub>roll,&#x03B2;</sub> usually in the range -0.1-0.

 ## Dynamic Stability
 Recall that static stability was *any* tendency of a system to return to a steady condition.
 Dynamic stability is more a measure of how effectively that system returns to the stead condition.
 We will again use the block on the horizontal spring as an example.
 Imagine that a force-impulse is applied to the block.
-If the system is dynamically stable, the block will be sufficiently damped that the amplitude will decrease until the system is again at rest (see Figure 1a).
-If this were not the case, the block would continue to oscillate with increasing amplitude (see Figure 1b).
+If the system is dynamically stable, the block will be sufficiently damped that the amplitude will decrease until the system is again at rest (see Figure 5a).
+If this were not the case, the block would continue to oscillate with increasing amplitude (see Figure 5b).

-{% include gallery caption="Figure 1a, 1b: Response of dynamically stable (left) and dynamically unstable (right) systems to a force input." layout="half" %}
+{% include gallery caption="Figure 5a, 5b: Response of dynamically stable (left) and dynamically unstable (right) systems to a force input." layout="half" %}

 For UAVs, we are concerned with how effectively they can return to a stead flight condition.
 This is done by measuring several dynamic stability modes.
 Something about real and imaginary //FIXME.